 Another highlight: the fine dining restaurant ‘Ammolite – The Lighthouse Restaurant’ integrated into the 4* Superior hotel ‘Bell Rock’ was awarded two Michelin stars and 16 Gault&Millau points in 2014, just two years after it was opened.
+In March 2020, head chef Peter Hagen-Wiest and his team succeeded in this once again.
+In November 2018, the influential gastronomy guide Gault&Millau again awarded the fine dining restaurant 17 out of 20 possible points.
 This makes Europa-Park the first theme park in the world to have a starred restaurant!

 Since the 2014 season Europa-Park has also been spiriting its visitors away into a mini-world of superlatives: at the family attraction ‘ARTHUR – In the Minimoys Kingdom’, nature becomes a great adventure.
 The gigantic realisation of the lovingly detailed scenery from the star director Luc Besson's successful film trilogy ‘Arthur and the Invisibles’ shows off the secret world of the small characters.

 Europa-Park turned 40 in 2015 and celebrated its jubilee year with numerous new features and surprises.
 One of these was the new Express Lane.
 This ensures that visitors start enjoying the numerous attractions even sooner: the conveyor from the car park to the main entrance provides hassle-free transportation of guests to Europa-Park.
 A further highlight was the redesign of the Euro-Tower in the French themed area.
-With the help of MackMedia, the ‘Alpenexpress VR-Ride’ – a world first – was unveiled in September 2015.
+With the help of MackMedia, the ‘Alpenexpress Coastiality’ – a world first – was unveiled in September 2015.
 Passengers in the Austrian themed section can enjoy an adventure never experienced before using virtual reality glasses.
-This year MackMedia will also be producing the first casual game, ‘The Mystery Maze of Balthasar Castle’, making another addition to Europa-Park’s media offering.
-In the Magic Cinema 4D, visitors will also be able to immerse themselves in the new 4D film, ‘The Time Carousel’.
-Ed Euromaus and his friends will be sent on a crazy journey through time by the evil Nachtkrabb.